 Who sells condenser dryers?

-If you’re thinking about buying a condenser clothes dryer, there are a many manufacturers you can choose to buy one from.
+If you’re thinking about buying a condenser clothes dryer, there are many manufacturers you can choose to buy one from.
 We list a few of the most prominent in Australia.
 Click on the links to check current prices.

 Fisher & Paykel Condenser Dryers

 Fisher & Paykel’s only condenser dryer is the ‘DE8060P2’ model with its 8kg drum capacity.
 It’s a stackable dryer, so if you’re tight on floor space, you could place it on top of a front loader.
 It comes with 11 drying cycles and also features reverse tumbling action to help reduce tangling.
-Additionally, it’s equipped with moisture sensors to automatically switch off the unit once your load is dry, saving you on energy and money.
+Additionally, it’s equipped with moisture sensors to automatically switch off the unit once your load is dry, saving you energy and money.
 You can also find a drying rack for items that don’t require tumbling, such as backpacks and shoes.

 This condenser dryer has a recommended price tag of $1,349.
 While it has a relatively poor energy-efficiency rating of two stars, it’s quite common for this type of dryer to sit fairly low on the spectrum.
 While you won’t save much on electricity over the years, with an additional cost of $103 per year – according to the Standard Test (based on 29c/kWh) – it hasn’t prevented 65 consumers from giving this model an average score of 4.7 stars out of 5 on Appliances Online.